tremv/tremv_plot/README.md

 # Tremv Plot
-A python frontend that connects to tremv_back and plots data based on user configuration.
+A python frontend that connects to a tremv server and plots data based on user configuration.

+This is a pre-release version.